dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-telemetry.md

 ## Subscription

-Data subscription is a new and improved paradigm to retrieve telemetry data from the flight controller introduced in Onboard SDK 3.3.
-User subscribes to telemetry data as data packets by providing a specified frequency and a list of telemetry topics.
+Data subscription is a new and improved paradigm, introduced in Onboard SDK 3.3, to retrieve telemetry data from the flight controller.
+User subscribes to telemetry data as data packets by specifying a frequency and a list of telemetry topics.
 Below are some advantages of using subscription over broadcast:
 * A more robust hand-shake mechanism
 * Additional telemetry data available
 * Supports higher frequency
-* Supports Hardware sync feature
+* Supports hardware sync feature